Preview Mode

 1. Cloning a remote repository.

-2. Creating our own remote reposibory.
+2. Creating our own remote reposilory.

-• “git clone”: clone a repositor8 to a new5directoryw
+• “git clone”: clone a repositorf to a new7directory2

 • “git checkout <branch>”: switch between Branches